-Observee Observer Date / period of observation Tutor observation observation Peer observation Session title Programme / module / other Number of students Year(s) Department(s) 1.
+Observee Observer Date / period of observation Tutor observation Peer observation Session title Programme / module / other Number of students Year(s) Department(s) 1.
 Broad aims / purpose of session (where does this session occur within a module / programme?
 Where are the students / participants on their learning journey?
 How have these factors influenced the design of this session?
 What are the key pedagogical goals?)
 2. Intended learning outcomes (what will students be better able to do as a result of the session?
 For instance, with respect to knowledge, skills, attitudes?
 How do the teaching and learning activities align with the ILOs and assessment?)
 3. Mode / context of facilitation (is this a face-to-face or online session?
 If online, is it synchronous or asynchronous?
 What principles underpin the learning design?
-Is this a large-group session / lecture, small-group teaching, a tutorial, guided individual study, or some combination?)
-4. Notes (your personal / professional perspectives as the observee, your own developmental background to this session.
-What particular hopes, questions, expectations do you have as teacher / designer / facilitator?
+Is this a large-group session / lecture, small-group teaching, a tutorial, guided individual study, or some combination?) hopes, questions, expectations do ional perspectives as the observee, you you have as teacher / designer / facilita uld like feedback on from the observer tor?
 Any anxieties?
-How will you evaluate the effectiveness of the session?
-Anything specific you would like feedback on from the observer?)
+How will you ev